Experts Say Ranching Resilience Relies on Maximizing Grazing & Herd Efficiencies

 In 2023, the Bartholomay Kattle Kompany was recognized in North Dakota for their sustainability efforts with the national Leopold Conservation Award.

 Karl said he and his dad will continue to do more as funding allows.
 But finding funds for conservation practices has been a challenge.
 “We discovered that most cost-share programs are for ranchers who were just getting into conservation.
-And then we connected with AgSpire and their SustainAg Network,” Karl said.
+And then we connected with AgSpire,” Karl said.

 The Bartholomays recently enrolled in the Ranching for the Future program.
 After Porter and an agronomist visited the ranch, they determined that interseeding pastures with perennial legumes would further enhance the ranch’s grassland health.